awsdocs/aws-systems-manager-user-guide/doc_source/prereqs-operating-systems.md

 | 2019 |  | ✓ |  |

 **Important**
-SSM Agent requires Windows PowerShell 3\.0 or later to run certain SSM Documents on Windows Server instances \(for example, the legacy **AWS\-ApplyPatchBaseline** document\)\.
+SSM Agent requires Windows PowerShell 3\.0 or later to run certain SSM Documents on Windows Server instances \(for example, the legacy `AWS-ApplyPatchBaseline` document\)\.
 Verify that your Windows Server instances are running Windows Management Framework 3\.0 or later\.
 This framework includes Windows PowerShell\.
-For more information, see [Windows Management Framework 3\.0](https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True)\.
+For more information, see [https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True](https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True)\.